herronjo/joshiehttp/README.md

 A webserver designed and programmed by a bored 15 year old that has nothing better to do.

 # Running
-Create the directory /var/www/html, or edit the 'default' configuration location to point to another folder that already exists.
+Create the directory /var/www/html, or edit the `'default'` configuration location to point to another folder that already exists.

-Create 'index.html' in that folder and put whatever you want in it.
+Create `index.html` in that folder and put whatever you want in it.

 Run `./start.sh`